 How to pack more flavonoids into your diet

 Generally speaking, if you are eating a variety of fruit and vegetables at least 5 times a day, your diet should be high in flavonoids.
 If you struggle to get enough fruit and veg into your diet, however, you could take a look at some of my helpful tips on how to eat more.

 Juice provides another means of topping up your flavonoid intake.
-Here, I'd recommend Biotta's Apple, Beetroot & Ginger Juice because not only does it have a pleasant, sweet taste, it is also completely natural.
+Here, I'd recommend Biotta's Pomegranate Juice because, not only does it have a pleasant, sweet taste, it is also completely natural.

 3. Consider when you're eating

 The time at which we eat our main meal of the day may also influence our ability to shed weight.
 Studies show that eating your main meal at breakfast time, and then eating fewer calories come dinner, can lead to more weight loss than eating a light breakfast followed by a large meal at night.3